Salamandastron: Plot summary

-Mara and Pikkle, meanwhile, have escaped Ferahgo's horde and have taken refuge in a cave.
+Mara and Pikkle, meanwhile, follow Goffa and Klitch, who turns out to be the son of Ferahgo.
+They are nearly led into a trap but are saved by Sergeant Sapwood, who was sent by Urthstripe to follow them.
+They are ambushed by Ferahgo's horde, but escape, taking refuge in a cave.
 Unfortunately, the cave is inhabited by a sand lizard called Swinkee.
 A fight ensues, and Mara accidentally pulls off Swinkee's tail.
 After the fight, Mara and Pikkle ask Swinkee if he can take them to Salamandastron.
 To get Swinkee to do it, they promise him a large bag of live swampflies and marshworms.
 Swinkee double-crosses them, however, and leads them straight to a tribe of cannibal toads.
 They are presented to the chieftain, a large, repulsive, fat toad called King Glagweb.
 He throws them into a pit where 36 young shrews are kept captive as well, one of these is Nordo, son of Log-a-Log of the Guosssom (Guerilla Union Of South Stream Shrews of Mossflower).
 The shrews explain what the toads are going to do to them and their escape plan.

 Later, when they are nearing a feast day, a black acorn drops into the pit, signalling the captives to throw whatever they have at the toads.
 After a few minutes of hard fighting, Log-a-Logs shrews come and free the captives while fighting and killing the toads.
 Mara attacks Glagweb, only to be stopped by Log-a-Log, who throws Glagweb into the prison pit, along with a large, healthy, young pike.
 Later, Log-a-Log asks a boon of Pikkle and Mara, asking them help in retrieving the Blackstone, the symbol of leadership among the Guosssom.
 He explains he had been ruling only through sheer strength, and that a badger ghost had taken the stone.
-The trip to the island was treacherous because of the appearance of the Deepcoiler, a large monster residing in the lake that terrorises the Guosssom, along with a conspiracy against Log-a-log launched by a shrew named Tubgutt.
-When Mara and Pikkle and the Guosssom reach the island, they delve into the islands forest, meeting the 'ghost' badger, who is really a living badger named Urthwyte, the long-lost brother of Mara's father, Urthstripe, and Urthstripes' mother and Mara's grandmother, Loambudd.
+The trip to the island was treacherous because of the appearance of the Deepcoiler, a large monster residing in the lake that terrorises the Guosssom, along with a conspiracy against Log-a-log launched by a shrew named Tubgutt, whose life is saved by Mara when the Deepcoiler attacks them.
+Tubgutt apologizes to Mara, and pledges to always assist her for saving his life.
+When Mara and Pikkle and the Guosssom reach the island, they delve into the islands forest, meeting the 'ghost' badger, who is really a living badger named Urthwyte, the long-lost brother of Mara's father, Urthstripe, and Urthstripes' grandmother and Mara's great-grandmother, Loambudd.
+Loambudd tells them of how Ferahgo the Assassin, years ago, had murdered Urthound and Urthrun while she was out collecting berries, Urthound telling her to do so not wanting her to be present at what he thought would be a peace conference with Ferahgo.
+When Loambudd returned, Urthstripe was missing.